Connect with others who understand.

 Medically reviewed by Kevin Berman, M.D., Ph.D.

-Feeling tired after physical exertion, a busy day, or a night of insufficient sleep is normal.
+Feeling tired after physical exertion, a busy day, or a night of too little sleep is normal.
 Having fatigue, however, is different from simply being tired.
-Fatigue is an unbearable, perpetual sense of exhaustion.
-It doesn’t improve with rest, and it can affect a person’s cognitive (mental) and physical functioning.
-Many people with psoriasis and psoriatic arthritis (PsA) experience fatigue as a symptom.
+Fatigue is a constant, overwhelming exhaustion that doesn’t improve with rest.
+It can affect both your body and mind.
+Many people with psoriasis and psoriatic arthritis experience fatigue as a symptom.

-This fatigue, in tandem with other psoriasis symptoms, can negatively affect a person’s overall well-being and quality of life.
-Understanding this fatigue, how it affects one’s physical and emotional state, and how to manage it can help minimize its effects.
-Here is what you need to know about fatigue in psoriasis, including how to manage it.
+Along with other psoriasis symptoms, extreme tiredness can take a toll on your well-being and daily life.
+Understanding how low energy affects your physical and emotional state can help you manage it and minimize its effects.
+Here’s what you need to know about fatigue in psoriasis, including how to manage it.

 Fatigue Affects Quality of Life for People With Psoriasis

-Fatigue is a significant and common symptom among people living with psoriasis.
-It’s often considered one of the most troubling symptoms of psoriasis, as well as other chronic diseases.
+Feeling constantly worn out is common for people with psoriasis.
+For many, it’s one of the most troubling symptoms of psoriasis, as well as other long-term diseases.

-Everyone experiences fatigue differently, and psoriasis-related fatigue can range from mild to extreme and debilitating.
-However, most people with it find that it affects their daily lives.
-One MyPsoriasisTeam member wrote that fatigue is their “worst symptom,” while another shared, “This disease can make you exhausted.
+Everyone experiences fatigue differently.
+Psoriasis-related fatigue can range from mild to extreme and debilitating.
+Most people with fatigue find that it affects their daily lives.
+One MyPsoriasisTeam member wrote that fatigue is their “worst symptom.”
+Another member shared, “This disease can make you exhausted.
 It’s more than just tired — sometimes, the fatigue can be so great it feels like your last day on earth.”

-Fatigue can leave you with little energy to take care of daily tasks and responsibilities.
+This exhaustion can drain the energy you need to manage daily tasks and responsibilities.
 As one member wrote, “The fatigue and pain are draining what little energy I had.”
 Another member explained that their spouse “gets so sleepy driving to work (an eight-minute drive) that he will doze off at his daily office meeting.”

-Some members find it challenging to determine what’s contributing to their fatigue.
-As one member wrote, “I have been feeling kinda low energy or a little fatigued.
+Some members find it challenging to determine what’s contributing to their low energy levels.
+As one wrote, “I have been feeling kinda low energy or a little fatigued.
 I am not sure if this is a psoriasis issue or an age issue.
 Maybe the expectations I have for myself are unrealistic.
 It could be a combination of factors.”

 Fatigue in Psoriasis Can Have Many Causes